eklem1/GalaxySim/README.md

 **SMF_fit.ipynb**: Working on MCMC fit of SMF, currently not looking too great.
 **SMF_fitScript.py**: Python script of SMF_fit.ipynb.
 **FitResults.ipynb**: Playing around with results of MCMCs.
 **CheckingFitGuesses.ipynb**: For checking walkers, initial guesses.

+**CompareParams.ipynb**: Comparing parameter values and resulting SMFs for various MCMC runs.

 ### Cedar
 #### CedarScripts
 Various bash scripts for running and analyzing MCMCs on Cedar.

 ### Miscellaneous
 **DataCompile.ipynb**: Script to read and format data from "behroozi-2013-data-compilation" for more SMF and SSFR lit values.